SEO Task List

 Crawlability by Googlebot is the key.
-Can’t find, can’t index, next thing Google Search Console’s Coverage Report is the go-to to-do list.
+Can’t access your page, it can’t be indexed.
+Google Search Console’s Coverage Report is the go-to report for indexing status.

 - Check all pages status codes.
 Working URLs are 200, Non-working will be 4xx or 5xx.
 Reference: https://www.contentkingapp.com/academy/http-status-codes/

 - Do non-existent pages show as 404?
 Status code 410 is only for removed pages that will never come back – ever

 - Configure and test robots.txt and sitemaps.xml to be consistent with crawlability objectives

 - Determine nofollow, noindex tags are correct and support crawlability objectives

 - Orphan pages?
 Attend to pages with no links to them

 - Use Inspect URL to confirm googlebot can render a page.
 Can’t render then can’t submit for indexing